BorisStratula/AveragingDamage/README.md

-APDL script to perform fatigue numerical estimations based on a fatigue damage theory.
+APDL script to perform numerical fatigue estimates based on a fatigue damage theory.

 ## General information
-A fatige damage theory from [1, 2] is implemented by the means of APDL script for Ansys.
-To get the consistent results regardless of the mesh size an averaging algorithm from [3] is implemented over the equivalent stress field.
+A fatigue damage theory from [1, 2] is implemented for Ansys using the APDL script.
+To obtain consistent results independent of the mesh size, an averaging algorithm from [3] is implemented over the equivalent stress field.

-## How to use
+## Usage
-The code is meant to be used in Ansys Workbench environment.
+The code is intended to be used in Ansys Workbench environment.
-The following steps are recommended to use it:
+The following steps are recommended to use the code:

--.
-Copy all the script files to your local machine
+1. Copy all script files to your local machine

--.
-Set the path to the script files, line 4 in Main.mac -.
-Set desired amount of loading steps, line 29 in Main.mac -.
-Set matherial properties, such as Yound modulus and fatigue limits, in Main.mac lines 47 and 63-65 -.
-Create a static structural project in Ansys Workbench -.
-Add geometry and apply boundarie conditions
+2. Set the path to the script files, line 4 in Main.mac

+3. Set the desired number of load steps, line 29 in Main.mac

+4. Set material properties such as Young's modulus and fatigue limit, lines 47 and 63-65 in Main.mac

+5. Create a static structure project in Ansys Workbench

+6. Add geometry and apply boundary conditions

--.
-In static structural, right next to the boundarie conditions, insert 'commands' script and import Main.mac -.
-Run solution using the GUI
+7. In the static structure, right next to the boundary conditions, insert 'commands' script and import Main.mac

+8. Execute the solution using the GUI

--.
-Upon completeon, check the results in project_folder/project_folder_files/dp0/SYS/MECH/ , all the text data is stored in solve.out under the title 'debug info'
+9. After completion, check the results in project_folder/project_folder_files/dp0/SYS/MECH/, all text data will be saved in solve.out under the title 'debug info'.

 ## References
 [1] https://link.springer.com/chapter/10.1007/978-981-33-4826-4_12